Unschooling: Compared with other homeschooling models

 Unschooling is a form of homeschooling, which is the education of children at home or places other than in a school.
-Unschooling teaches children based on their interests rather than according to a set curriculum.
+Unschooling claims to teach children based on their interests rather than according to a set curriculum.

-Unschooling contrasts with other forms of homeschooling in that the student's education is not directed by a teacher and curriculum.
-Unschooling is a real-world implementation of the open classroom methods promoted in the late 1960s and early 1970s, without the school, classrooms, or grades.
-Parents who unschool their children act as facilitators, providing a range of resources, helping their children access, navigate, and make sense of the world; they aid their children in making and implementing goals and plans for both the distant and immediate future.
-Unschooling expands from children's natural curiosity as an extension of their interests, concerns, needs, and goals.
+Unschooling contrasts with other forms of homeschooling in that the student's education is not directed by a teacher and curriculum, but by parents.
+Unschooling claims to build upon children's natural curiosity as an extension of their interests, concerns, needs, and goals.

-Unschooling differs from discovery learning, minimally invasive education, purpose-guided education, academic advising, phenomenon-based learning, and thematic learning.

 Branches

 There are a variety of approaches to designing and practicing unschooling.
 Some of the most popular include: